anjana-codes/applied-ml-anjana/README.md

 Each project will be completed in its own folder.

 - notebooks/project01 folder:
-  - ml01.ipynb - COMPLETE THIS
+  - ml01.ipynb - updated with codes
   - ml01.py - working script with just the code
   - README.md - instructions - modify this to present your lab project